Finger on the pulse: The best smart rings of 2025

 Oura collates that data to provide you with information about your overall wellbeing.
 It can, for example, give you an idea of how ready for exercise your body is, or whether you need to focus on recovery.
 It can even detect changes in your heart-rate variability, which can indicate that you're about to fall ill.
 Oura also regularly updates the Ring to provide new features.

-Disappointingly, to access all the data it collects you need to pay a monthly £5.99 subscription, on top of the upfront cost of the ring (RRP from £299).
+Some users are disappointed to find that you need to pay a monthly £5.99 subscription to access all the data it collects, but as this is really for power-users we don't think this is too costly or unusual.
 Despite this, it is still an excellent device which could easily replace a fitness tracker for many users.

 Pros